-Keywords can be categorized as Opt-In, Opt-Out, Help and so on.
-Keywords and keyword categories can be added and configured in MoEngage and they can be added as part of the messages sent to the consumer.
-For every keyword category, a list of keywords and auto response messages can be added.
+Keywords can be categorized as Opt-In, Opt-Out, Help, and so on.
+Keywords and keyword categories can be added and configured in MoEngage.
+For every keyword category, a list of keywords and an auto-response message can be added.

-Auto response messages are automated messages that will be sent out when the users respond with any of the keywords in the keyword categories.
-For example, 'Reply with START' could be added as part of the message sent asking for the consumer for informed consent.
+Auto response messages are automated messages that will be sent when the users respond with any of the keywords in the keyword categories.
+For example, 'Reply with START to subscribe' could be added as part of the message sent to the customer to categorically seek their informed consent.

-When the user replies with any of the keywords configured, it will be tracked by MoEngage in the standard user attribute SMS Subscription Status.
+When the customer replies with any of the keywords that have been configured, MoEngage will track the response and update the standard user attribute SMS Subscription Status.

 For more information on adding keywords and keyword categories, refer to Keyword Management.

-MoEngage tracks customer consent in the standard user attribute SMS Subscription Status and it can have the following states.
+MoEngage tracks customer consent in the standard user attribute SMS Subscription Status which can have the following statuses.

 When the SMS Subscription Management Toggle is enabled:

-- For active campaigns, the users who have SMS Subscription Status as 'EMPTY', 'OPT-IN PENDING' and 'OPTOUT' will be dropped in the next instance when the campaign is run.
+- For active campaigns(periodic or event-triggered campaigns), the users who have SMS Subscription Status as 'EMPTY', 'OPT-IN PENDING', and 'OPTOUT' will be dropped in the next instance when the campaign is run.

 When a user has signed up to receive SMS notifications but has not expressly consented to receive SMS notifications, marketers can send a message to acquire consent via keywords.

-For example, when a user subscribes to SMS notifications externally, an Opt_In Pending event needs to be fired to let MoEngage know that the user has performed such an action.
+Take for example the double opt-in flow described above.
+When a user subscribes to SMS notifications externally, an Opt_In Pending event needs to be fired to let MoEngage know that the user has performed such an action.
 Marketers can send event-triggered campaigns to such users checking if the user has executed the Opt-In Pending event in the trigger criteria as shown below.
-Such a campaign will overrule all the preference management settings.

 For more information, refer to Create SMS Campaign.